 - target identity (IMSI, NAI, or MSISDN);

-- events and associated parameters as defined in section 9.3.2 may be provided;
+- events and associated parameters as defined in clause 9.3.2 may be provided;

 - the target location (if available);

-- Correlation number;
+- Correlation number:

 - Quality of Service (QoS) identifier (if available).

-The PDG/WAG detects packets containing packet header information in the communications path but the information needed for Packet Header Information Reporting may need to be transferred from the PDG/WAG either directly to the DF2 or via another network entity in order to allow the DF2 to perform its functionality.
+The PDG/WAG detects packets containing packet data header information in the communications path but the information needed for Packet Data Header Information reporting may need to be transferred from the PDG/WAG either directly to the DF2 or via another network entity in order to allow the DF2 to perform its functionality.